pwlin/wisconsin-index-generator-nodejs/README.md

 Example Output
 =========================
-To know what you would expect, there is an `index.example.xml` file inside this repository.
+To know the format of expected output, there is an `index.example.xml` file inside this repository.